leoloso/leoloso.com/src/posts/executing-multiple-queries-in-a-single-operation-in-graphql.md

 Sadly, I've been told that these features will most likely not be add to the spec.

-Hence, GraphQL cannot implement the example.
-Yet.
-But through executing multiple queries in a single operation, `@export`, and powerful custom directives, it can support novel use cases.
+Hence, GraphQL cannot implement the example, yet.
+But through executing multiple queries in a single operation, `@export`, and powerful custom directives, it can certainly support novel use cases.

 <script
   crossorigin